 NAVCP expands its board to include Primary Members and holds its first joint Annual Summit with NASHO.

-AAPPO merges with the Third Party Administrators Association of America to become the American Association of Payers, Administrators and Networks
+AAPPO merges with the Third Party Administrators Association of America (TPAAA) to become the American Association of Payers, Administrators and Networks.

 NAVCP publishes a white paper, “Invigorating Interest in the Vision Benefit.”